The Tracey Fragments (film): Tracey: Re-Fragmented

 Tracey: Re-Fragmented was a project by the director and producers that was launched on 29 October 2007, and made available all footage from the film shoot and the soundtrack to download and remix into "their own related projects, including music videos, new trailers or to re-edit the entire movie themselves".
 The footage was released under a Creative Commons license as four torrents, each approximately four gigabytes in size.
 Registration for the project ended on 31 January 2008.
-A contest was held for the best use of the footage, with the winner getting an Apple Final Cut Pro software prize pack and the winning material being included on the DVD release, in addition to a video by Ottawa-based punk band Sedatives.
+A contest was held for the best use of the footage, with the winner getting an Apple Final Cut Pro software prize pack and the winning material being included on the DVD release of The Tracey Fragments, in addition to a video by Ottawa-based punk band Sedatives.
 This was the first time in the history of cinema that a director made free downloads of a film available to fans concurrent with the film's theatrical release.